 Does The Assassin's Blade have any bonus chapters?

-Yes, there is 1 bonus chapter intended to be read after The Assassin’s Blade and before Throne of Glass.
 The Captain and the Prince is a conversation between Chaol and Prince Dorian discussing who will be chosen as the Prince’s champion.

 Where to Buy The Assassin's Blade